Sign In Forgot Password

 Director of Youth Engagement

-As Rabbi Hanina tells us in the Talmud, “I have learned much from my teachers and even more from my friends, but from my students I have learned most of all.”
-Rabbi Holtzman is thrilled to learn, explore, and grow through the guidance of Torah and tradition.
+As Rabbi Hanina teaches in the Talmud, “I have learned much from my teachers and even more from my friends, but from my students, I have learned most of all.”
+Rabbi Holtzman lives by this teaching, embracing the process of learning, growth, and exploration alongside her students, inspired by Torah and tradition every step of the way.

 Assistant Director of Youth Engagement

-Click Here to connect with Sara Marcus or at
+Click Here to connect with Heather Friedman or at

 (818) 766-9426 ext.
 207